-- In/out-class exercises: (100pts).
+- Exercises and Projects: (120pts).
 A number of exercises will be given throughout the course based on the course readings listed in Canvas or other additional material presented in class and laboratory activities.
 You will be able to conduct hands-on activities related to processing and dating archaeological material.
-All in-class written activities are due the same day during class and cannot be made up - Class participation/discussion: (50pts).
+All in-class written activities are due the same day during class and cannot be made up - Class participation/discussion: (80pts).
 Contribution to the class in the form of questions, comments, ideas, and the sharing of current events related to the field will be also evaluated and considered for the final grade in the class.
 Student participation is important to promote critical thinking and evaluate the understanding of class material.
 It provides an indication of your engagement in your own education. - Attendance: (not graded).
 Attendance is strongly encouraged and expected.
 Your success in the class depends on your presence during lecture and class activities.
-I do not provide the PowerPoints of the lectures hence you are responsible for obtaining class notes.
+I do not provide the PowerPoints of the lectures, hence you are responsible for obtaining class notes.
 Missing lectures may result in failing the class.
 I do not drop students for non-attendance; you are responsible for your registration status.

-A grade of Incomplete will not be given to avoid an F in the class.
+- Dates, topics and other details for all assignments will be provided in Canvas. - A grade of Incomplete will not be given to avoid an F in the class.